 Fire performance of construction products is an essential element to be taken into account in the context of fire safety for building design.
-PVC cables represent an excellent choice when considering their fire performance.
+PVC cables represent an excellent choice when considering their fire performance, reaching up to B2Ca class, and d0 and s1 subclasses, under the EU CPR Regulation.

 DISCOVER THE SCIENCE BEHIND PVC CABLE SAFETY